 While the restaurant industry was still grappling with the mind-boggling GST taxation system, there was still much confusion about how much GST to charge for the different types of restaurant outlets.
 The Central Board of Excise and Customs (CBEC) clarified through an FAQ that a uniform rate of 18% would be charged for all supplies from the Non-AC area of an AC restaurant.
 The clarification came as a blow to the restaurantS with open-air seating, and Non-AC seating with the 18% GST applicable to the takeaway orders as well.

 The end of August, however, came with good news for the restaurants and bars as Excise Department in Delhi allowed licensed establishments to start serving liquor within the Municipal limits.

 October- Liquor License Application Made Online, Hookah Banned

-Things started to brighten up for the restaurants and bars with the removal of the ban on serving liquor near highways.
-Specifically for Delhi, restaurants and bars got another reason to rejoice as Delhi’s Excise Department simplified the process of the application of the Liquor License by making it completely online.
+Things started to brighten up for the restaurant industry with the removal of the ban on serving liquor near highways.
+Specifically for Delhi, restaurants, and bars got another reason to rejoice as Delhi’s Excise Department simplified the process of the application of the Liquor License by making it entirely online.